 Seal your doors and windows

-Incredibly, an estimated 20% of the heat in our homes in lost through cracks, gaps and drafts, and this tends to become particularly noticeable during the winter months.
+Incredibly, an estimated 20% of the heat in our homes is lost through cracks, gaps, and drafts, and this tends to become particularly noticeable during the winter months.
 This issue can be easily and cheaply negated, however, simply by investing in draft excluders and a single tub of Polyfilla.
-By using these items to block drafts and fills any cracks that exist in your interior walls, you can create a more energy efficient home and save huge money on your annual heating bills.
+By using these items to block drafts and fill any cracks that exist in your interior walls, you can create a more energy efficient home and save huge money on your annual heating bills.